Dimland/masa-exam_ianovskii/README.md

 13. **Git rebase** *=> 4 points*
 Git rebase is used to merge the changes of two branches.
 When we use git rebase we can rewrite a branch's commit history.
 14. **Generics** *=> 4 points*
+A generic, used in typescript to assign a variable type of a return type.
+When returning values, the specific data type will be used.
 15. **Middleware** *=> 4 points*